Skip to main content

 Ackee and Saltfish

-Jamaica's national dish made with salt cod and ackee fruit sautéed with onions, tomatoes, and spices.
-Traditionally served for breakfast with breadfruit, dumplings, or plantains.
-Ackee must be properly ripened and prepared - unripe ackee is toxic.
-Scrambled egg-like appearance but unique flavor.
-Found at authentic Jamaican restaurants, local eateries throughout island.
+Jamaica's national dish, made with salt cod and ackee fruit sautéed with onions, tomatoes, and spices.
+It usually shows up at breakfast alongside breadfruit, dumplings, or plantains.
+The ackee has to be fully ripe and prepared correctly, since unripe ackee is toxic.
+Cooked, it looks a lot like scrambled eggs but tastes nothing like them.
+You'll find it at Jamaican restaurants and local eateries across the island.

 Rice and Peas